Constraint-induced movement therapy

 Types and Mechanisms of Treatment

 The modified protocols may incorporate virtual reality or gamified training to enhance patient engagement.
-Studies show that this therapy can stimulate neuroplasticity in the motor cortex and enhance executive functions in the prefrontal cortex, thereby improving coordination of daily movements.
+Studies show that this therapy can stimulate neuroplasticity in the brain's motor cortex and enhance executive functions in the prefrontal cortex, thereby improving coordination of daily movements.

 Indications